goodloop/autoware_auto_mirror/src/common/neural_networks/design/neural_networks-design.md

     └── ...
 ```

-The pre-compiled networks are only downloaded the first time this package is built.
-To re-trigger
+The pre-compiled networks are downloaded at build time when a new revision is available, provided
-the download step, the user can remove the package's build directory.
+that `DOWNLOAD_ARTIFACTS` is set (see Inputs).

 ## Assumptions / Known limits
 <!-- Required -->